scipy-lectures/scientific-python-lectures/intro/language/functions.rst

 .. :ref:`quick_sort`

-.. topic:: Exercice: Fibonacci sequence
+.. topic:: Exercise: Fibonacci sequence

     Write a function that displays the ``n`` first terms of the Fibonacci sequence, defined by: